jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 The most of companies have developed a set of UI components, from simple inputs to complex tables or elements.
 This components doesn't work by themselves because they don't call to the API to manage data.
 Instead, they need other components call to the API.

-> Microfrontends means end-to-end business components:
+> Microfrontends means:
 >
+> - End-to-end business components
 > - UI components, views and behaviours
 > - Backend API calls
 > - Logic or State